minhchemucla/OPAW_TDDFT_LIBRARY/README.md

 Then given a set of OPAW wavefunctions you can use the `opaw_make_ham`routine to calculate the PAW potentials.
 Once the `ham` instance is prepared, you can use the `paw_ham` and `opaw_ham` subroutines to apply the PAW and OPAW Hamiltonian on a wavefunction.
 Additionally, to propagate it in time you can use the `rk4_prop_opaw` routine inputting the occupied states to perform a single time step under `ham`.
 Further details of these subroutines and how to use them can be found in [example.md](docs/example.md) and [subroutines.md](docs/subroutines.md).

-***This library is parallelized over the occupied states so I do not recommend running more cores than the number of occupied states in the system.***

 ##   <a id="compiling"></a> 4.
 Compiling

 The `opawlib` directory has the following subdirectories: